authzed/spicedb/development/postgres/statistics/README.md

 Without knowledge of the correlation, the simplified estimate is `100000 * 0.30 * 0.30 = 9000`; the actual result is 30,000 rows.
 The experiment
 checks whether MCV brings the estimate closer.
-It verifies that both phases return exactly 30,000 rows, but does not assume a particular plan or speedup.
+It verifies that both phases return exactly 30% of the generated rows (30,000 by default; 300,000 at one million), but does not assume a particular plan or speedup. `--rows` must be a positive multiple of 10 so the distribution remains exact.

 Each phase has one warm-up and five measured executions.
 Parallel query and JIT are disabled to make the initial comparison easier to interpret.
 Automatic